ankitsamaddar/my-portfolio-blog-site-gatsby/markdown/blogs/setup-windows-terminal-in-windows-10.md

 Congratulations!
 You've successfully set up Windows Terminal in Windows 10.
 This setup will enhance your command-line experience, making it more efficient and enjoyable.
 Happy coding! 🎉

-This guide is designed to be comprehensive yet easy to follow, ensuring that even beginners can set up Windows Terminal without any hassle.
+I'm looking for opportunities as a web developer, so feel free to contact me at [ankitsam0602@gmail.com](mailto:ankitsam0602@gmail.com).
+Let's connect and create something amazing together! 🌟

 If you found this guide helpful, don't forget to share it with your fellow developers!